 - 1 ½ cups (330g) packed light brown sugar

 For the glaze:

 - 1–2 tablespoons (15-30ml) milk

 - 1 teaspoon (5ml) pure vanilla extract

-- Next add the eggs and beat until well incorporated, scrape down the sides of the bowl as needed.
-Next, add sour cream and vanilla extract and beat until well incorporated.
+- Then add sour cream and vanilla extract and beat until well incorporated.

-- In a separate bowl, combine remaining dry ingredients: flour. baking powder, cinnamon and salt.
-Slowly add the dry ingredients and beat at a low speed just until flour is mixed.
-Turn off your mixer and use a spatula and mix by hand until well combined.
+- In a separate bowl, combine the remaining dry ingredients and slowly add to the batter, beating until incorporated.
+Then use a spatula and mix by hand until well combined.

-- Pour 1 cup of the batter into the bottom of each of the pans and spread evenly.
-Then sprinkle a quarter of the streusel over the batter in each pan.
-Divide remaining batter evenly between the two pans and top with remaining streusel, half on each loaf.
+- Pour half of the batter into the bottom of the pan and spread evenly.
+Then sprinkle half of the streusel over the batter.
+Top with remaining batter and streusel.

-- Bake at 350°F for 45-55 minutes.
-Check the coffee cake for doneness by inserting a toothpick into the center of the cake.
+- Bake at 350°F for 55-60 minutes.
+If the top of the cake is browning too quickly tent with aluminum foil for the last 15-20 minutes of baking.
+Check the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, then the cake is done.
-Allow to cool completely.
+Allow to cool completely or serve slightly warm.

 - Category: Cake

 Keywords: easy coffee cake, cinnamon streusel, snack cake